JuliaLabs/Cassette.jl/docs/src/whycassette.md

 - Not all relevant Julia language mechanisms are fully exposed/interceptable via method overloading (e.g. control flow, literals, bindings).
 Additionally, many different compiler passes require access to a wider scope of information than is locally available at individual method callsites (e.g. graph-based transformations).

-- Ambiguity resolution when composing multiple dispatch rules can be difficult.
-Brute-force solutions end up generating an excessive number of methods, and are often either load-order dependent or incomplete.
-Julia's promotion mechanism resolves this problem when the involved types are efficiently convertible to one another, but this is not often the case (e.g. subtypes of `AbstractArray`).
+- It is often difficult to fully resolve the kinds of ambiguities that naturally result from the composition of several multiple-dispatch-based tools.
+Brute-force solutions end up generating an excessive number of methods and are often either code-load-order dependent or incomplete (or even both).
+Julia's promotion mechanism resolves this problem when the involved types are efficiently convertible to one another, but this is not often the case in practice (e.g. subtypes of `AbstractArray`).

 # No, why the *name* "Cassette"?